eduardoshanahan/vagrant.development.angularjs/README.md

 At that point you will be in a terminal inside you Vagrant machine.
 The source code located at your `Code` directory will be available in Vagrant at `code`.

 * Scaffold your SPA

+I am using the Angular generator for Yeoman.
+To invoke it, go with
 ```
 cd code
 yo angular projectName
 ```
-Where projectName will be replaced with the name of your project.
+where projectName will be replaced with the name of your project.

 * Testing from host